 As a pensioner whose budget is tight but whose medical expenses are expected to increase due to their age, it is vitally important to note that there are options available to suit their budget and their medical needs.
 Pensioners could benefit from considering Medical Aid plans that include comprehensive in-hospital cover in case of medical emergencies, day-to-day cover for GP visits and medication, as well as dentistry and optometry.

-But, if you have never signed up for Medical Aid before, and you’re of pensioner age, you will have to pay a late joiner penalty fee that can increase your monthly premiums by up to 90%.
-This fee is dependent on age, so someone who is 65 will pay less of a penalty fee than someone who is 80, for example.
-There is usually no waiting period for a payout for a pensioner if they had some form of Medical Aid before.
-If you have not belonged to a Medical Aid scheme before, a waiting period will apply.
+But, if you have never signed up for Medical Aid before, and you're of pensioner age, you will have to pay a late joiner penalty fee that can increase your monthly premiums by up to 75%.
+This fee is dependent on age, so someone who is 60 will pay less of a penalty fee than someone who is 80, for example.

 Hippo is retrieving information so you can complete the process.
 It will be worth the wait.